 The funny thing is, Panama has almost as much to offer as Costa Rica when it comes to natural attractions, but at prices that are noticeably lower.
 Almost 30 percent of the land is protected as national parks, and wildlife sanctuaries.
 More than 900 species of birds, 220 species of mammals and more than 350 kinds of reptiles and amphibians call Panama home.
 The offshore area has hundreds of islands and protected coral reefs, with world–class fishing, great scuba diving, and endless snorkeling spots.

 Bustling Panama City has become the Miami of Latin America, an international banking center with a cosmopolitan population.
-It contains most of the Panama luxury hotels, from the likes of Trump and Waldorf-Astoria.
+It contains most of the Panama luxury hotels, from from local upscale spots like The Bristol to chains like Waldorf-Astoria.
 The region around Boquete has been attracting both retirees and adventure seekers for a couple decades now.
 The Bocas del Toro archipelago is the place to go for fishing, diving, and hidden beaches.

 Because of the long U.S. presence in Panama, it is relatively easy to get by with English in tourist areas.
 The U.S. dollar has been the Panamanian currency since 1903, so there's no need to change money or do currency calculations in your head.